conan-io/docs/creating_packages/getting_started.rst

     File saved: test_package/src/example.cpp

+The generated files are:

-On the root folder, there is a *conanfile.py* which is the main recipe file, responsible for defining our package and the *src* folder that contains the simple C++ "hello" library with a simple generic *CMakeLists.txt* to build it, with nothing specific about Conan in it.
-Also, there is an optional *test_package* folder, which contains an *example* application that links the that will require and link with the created package.
+- **conanfile.py**: On the root folder, there is a *conanfile.py* which is the main recipe file, responsible for defining how the package is built and consumed.
+- **src** folder: the *src* folder that contains the simple C++ "hello" library with a simple generic *CMakeLists.txt* to build it, with nothing specific about Conan in it.
+- (optional) **test_package** folder: contains an *example* application that links the that will require and link with the created package.
   It is not mandatory, but it is useful to check that our package is correctly created.

 Let's have a look at the package recipe *conanfile.py*: